pszemraj/vid2cleantxt/README.md

 Try passing a lower `--chunk-len <INT>` when calling `vid2cleantxt/transcribe.py`.
 Until you get to really small intervals (say &lt; 8 seconds) each audio chunk can be treated as approximately independent as they are different sentences.

+YOu can also try a smaller wav2vec2 model, pass `-m facebook/wav2vec2-base-960h` in CLI or `model_id="facebook/wav2vec2-base-960h"` in python.

 ### The transcription is not perfect, and therefore I am mad

 Perfect transcripts are not always possible, especially when the audio is not clean.
 For example, the audio is recorded with a microphone that is not always perfectly tuned to the speaker can cause the model to have issues.
 Additionally, the default models are not trained on specific speakers and therefore the model will not be able to recognize the speaker / their accent.